This post may contain affiliate links. See my disclosure policy.

 Since I started tracking my protein, I’ve had to pay attention to one of my favorite meals, pasta, and find a way to transform it into a high-protein powerhouse.

-- Made with real ingredients.
-No protein powders or funky substitutes are needed.
-Just real pasta and real, protein-packed ingredients.
+Made with real ingredients: No protein powders or funky substitutes are needed—just authentic pasta and real, protein-packed ingredients.

 Key Ingredients

-- Marinara or pasta sauce.
+- Meat sauce.
+It’s essentially a Bolognese sauce with lean ground beef, garlic, onion, and tomato sauce.
 Skip the expensive and sugar-laden grocery store brands and make your own pomodoro sauce or sugo.

 - Mozzarella cheese.
 To cover the top of the pasta.